 - Luciano Leroux as Javi Martinez

-Junie Lowry-Johnson and Libby Goldstein serve as the CDs for both “Yellowjackets” Season 1 and 2.
-Lowry-Johnson has 167 casting credits to her name, eight of which won her Emmys.
+Junie Lowry-Johnson and Libby Goldstein are the main CDs behind all three seasons of “Yellowjackets.”
+Lowry-Johnson has over 200 casting credits, eight of which won her Emmys.
 She’s been a CD on “Six Feet Under,” “Desperate Housewives,” “True Blood,” “Homeland,” and dozens of other series and movies.
 Goldstein is also known for her work on “Six Feet Under,” “True Blood,” and “Homeland.”
 Additional credits include “Ugly Betty,” “Dirty Sexy Money,” and “Star Trek: Enterprise.”
-Goldstein has 91 casting credits and five Emmys under her belt.
+Goldstein has over 100 casting credits and five Emmys under her belt.

-Lowry-Johnson says that a good audition is all about authenticity.
+Lowry-Johnson added that good auditions are all about authenticity.
 “We are always looking for the realness, the simpleness,” she explained, “for the scene to elicit our getting involved emotionally—not witnessing someone overacting.”

 Come prepared: Goldstein emphasizes the importance of taking acting classes prior to walking into the audition room.
 “When opportunity knocks—and you never know when it will—you must be ready for it,” she told Backstage.
 “It’s easy to get into a casting office for one audition, but you want them to remember you for the next one.
 It’s not about getting this job—it’s about getting the next one.”